 Why Should We Use OS2 Over OS1 Fiber?

-Single-mode fiber was mainly used for long-hual applications but not marked as a cost-effective investment for future application in building.
-One reason is that the single-mode related products like cables and optical transceivers are offered with high price.
-The other is that with the price decrease of the VCSEL or laser power source, the performance gap (namely link length) between multimode or single-mode fiber is smaller everyday.
+The single-mode fiber was mainly used for long-haul applications but not marked as a cost-effective investment for future application in the building.
+One reason is that the single-mode related products like cables and optical transceivers are offered with a high price.
+The other is that with the price decrease of the VCSEL or laser power source, the performance gap (namely link length) between multimode or single-mode fiber is smaller every day.

-Considering this, why not use the best single-mode fiber (OS2) to create better performance and ready for high speed data networks?
-Besides the difference in link distance, OS1 and OS2 fibers have different attenuation—OS2 has two times less losses than OS1 fibers.
+Considering this, why not use the best single-mode fiber (OS2) to create better performance and ready for high-speed data networks?
+Besides the difference in link distance, OS1 and OS2 fibers have different attenuation—OS2 has two times fewer losses than OS1 fibers.
 And in CWDM or DWDM network, OS1 has poor result in the wavelength range called E-band or water peak band, which makes it not suitable for the WDM-based network.

 Another good news is that if you use OS2 fiber, it will be more suitable for you to support the IEEE 802.3 multiplexed series (40G BASE-LR4 and 100G BASE-ER4).
 You even don’t need to change your existing OS1 fibers, as the OS2 can be mixed with OS1 in the same link.
 What’s more, active or passive component for OS1 like connectors, adapters also work with OS2.